k3ppyyu/moodle-local_yucardphoto/README.md

 /pluginfile.php/{syscontextid}/local_yucardphoto/photos/{itemid}/{sisid}.jpg
 ```

-Access requires `moodle/course:viewparticipants` in the system context.
+Access requires `local/yucardphoto:viewroster` (site admins always pass).
+The pluginfile handler allows users with this capability in system context or in at least one course context.

 ---